 Security Option Description Server, v3.9.0+ AES-XXX- GCM Server, v3.9.0+ AES-XXX- CFB Server, v3.9.0+ AES-XXX Server, v3.8.1 or older AES-XXX Client, v3.8.1 or older AES-XXX server refuses transfer CFB CFB CFB Content Protection Select Encrypt uploaded files with a password to encrypt the uploaded files with the specified password (client-side encryption at rest).
 The protected file has the extension .aspera-env appended to the file name.
 Anyone downloading the file must have the password to decrypt it.
-Select Decrypt password-protected files downloaded to prompt for the depassword when downloading encrypted files.
-For more information about client-side encryption at rest, see Client-Side Encryption at rest
+Select Decrypt password-protected files downloaded to propassword when downloading encrypted files.
+Note: When a transfer falls back to HTTP or HTTPS, content protection is no longer supported.
+If HTTP fallback occurs while uploading, then the files are NOT encrypted.
+If HTTP fallback occurs while downloading, then the files remain encrypted.
+For more information about client-side encryption at rest, see Client-Side Encryption-at- Rest (EAR) on page 205.